Cardosaum/varvedb/README.md

 ## Features

 - **Zero-Copy Access**: Events are mapped directly from disk to memory using [rkyv](https://rkyv.org/), eliminating deserialization overhead for read operations.
-- **Batch Writes**: Achieve 165,000+ events/sec by batching writes to amortize transaction overhead.
+- **High-Throughput Writes**: Achieve 1M+ events/sec with batch writes to amortize transaction overhead.
 - **Embedded Architecture**: Runs in-process with your application, removing the latency and operational complexity of external database servers.
 - **Strongly Typed**: Enforce schema correctness at compile time with Rust types.
 - **Memory-Mapped Storage**: Leverages OS page cache for automatic memory management and high-speed access.